Craving Spicy Food? Here’s Why Your Body is Asking for Heat

 • It’s possible to miss the spice

-• You feel normal foods are boring
+• You feel everyday foods are boring

-It’s easy to see how you would need to keep eating hotter more spicy foods.
+It’s easy to see how you would need to keep eating hotter, more spicy foods.

 Your body can get accustomed to one spicy feeling and develop a tolerance.